-“Teachers matter.
 Every day, in classrooms around the world, teachers do amazing things.
 But too often, their work goes unrecognized and unrewarded.
-We believe that teachers are critical to our global future.” – Varkey Foundation
+We believe that teachers are critical to our global future. – Varkey Foundation

-Peter Tabichi, a teacher from a small village in the Great Rift Valley of Kenya, became the first African to win the prestigious Global Teacher Prize.
-The competition receives tens of thousands of entries and nominations from all corners of the globe and is considered the “Nobel Prize in Teaching”.
+Peter Tabichi is a teacher from a small village in Kenya and the first African recipient of the prestigious Global Teacher Prize.
+The competition receives tens of thousands of entries and nominations from around the world and is considered the “Nobel Prize in Teaching”.
 Peter was selected out of 10,000 teachers from 179 countries.

 However, this isn’t just a simple story of how a humble teacher from a tiny town in Africa managed to capture the world’s attention and be named the best educator in the world; it is a story about generosity, grace, and a fierce dedication that transformed a community and inspired the world.